kazuhoishida/experiments/README.md

-This is a anice lab project bootstrapped with NextJS.
+This is an experimental lab tips portfolio bootstrapped with NextJS.
+This project was originally created for Research & Development project at my former job.

 ## What we use